intersective/app/README.md

 ### Starting a development server calling the stage environment

-Run `npm run start` to start a development server on your local, and calling stage-test.practera.com for API
+Run `npm start` to start a development server on your local, and calling p2-stage.practera.com or core-graphql endpoint for API

 ### Starting a development server on the local environment

-Run `npm run local` to serve appv2 on localhost and calling 127.0.0.1:8080 for API
+Run `npm run local` to serve app on localhost and calling 127.0.0.1:8080 for API

-Run `npm run v3` to serve appv3 on localhost
+Run `npm start` to serve app on localhost

 ### Release Processes